-The Olde Town Arvada Station area surrounds the Regional Transportation District's future commuter rail transit line stop, called the G Line, in Olde Town.
-The G Line will connect Arvada to Denver Union Station.
-Although the G line did not open as expected in 2016, Park Place, an upscale multi-family apartment project with 153 units, is fully leased.
-Solana, a state-of-the-art apartment development offering high-end amenities located across the street from the Olde Town Station opened a portion of its 352 units in 2017.
-Both apartment projects are close to the retail shops and services in Olde Town and will have access to the Denver metro area when the G Line is operational in 2018.
-This area also has an existing movie theater which was sold to Harkins Theatres in 2017.
-The newly renovated theater with upgraded amenities including leather reclining seats, reserved and paperless ticketing, in-lobby bar, an expanded concession stand with hot food offerings and laser projection will open in April 2018.
+The Olde Town Arvada Station area surrounds the Regional Transportation District's commuter rail transit line stop, called the G Line.
+The G Line, which opened April 26, 2019, connects Arvada to Denver Union Station.
+There has already been substantial redevelopment in anticipation of the G Line.
+Park Place, an upscale multi-family apartment project with 153 units, is fully leased.
+Solana, a state-of-the-art apartment complex with 352 units that offers high-end amenities, is located across the street from the Olde Town Station.
+Both apartment projects are close to the retail shops, restaurants and services in Olde Town and have easy access to the Denver metro area via the G Line.
+This area also had an existing movie theater that was purchased by Harkins Theatres which invested over \$8 million to renovate the theater.
+The newly renovated theater opened in 2018 and has upgraded amenities including leather reclining seats, reserved and paperless ticketing, in-lobby bar, an expanded concession stand with hot food offerings and laser projection.
 The City of Arvada and the Authority are also working with a developer for a transit-oriented development on the nine acre site just south of Olde Town.
 This development called "Olde Town Residences" will add 252 additional units to this area.
-The preliminary development plan was approved by Arvada City Council in March 2018.
+The developer is finalizing the final development plan and is expected to break ground fourth quarter of 2019.